brianjgoodwin/PersonalSite/COLUMNGRID.md

 Top and bottom margins for the entire grid:
 - None, Small (1rem), Medium (2rem), Large (3rem)

+### Minimum Height (Spacer)
+Set a minimum height for the grid - perfect for creating vertical breathing room:
+- None (default - content determines height)
+- Small: 3rem
+- Medium: 6rem
+- Large: 12rem

+**Use case:** Create a minimal spacer row with no content but set a minimum height for visual separation between sections.

 ## Column Settings

 Each column has independent controls: